propfeds/lemmas-garden/design_doc.md

 ### 2. Chapters:

+- **No. Scrap all stuff below.** Have Lemma pass away after about half way.
+All plants afterwards will display 'No commentary'.

 - **Introduction**: Yesterday, a small plot of land was registered to Lemma Rancher.
 Today, Lemma's garden does wonderfully.
 Tomorrow, Madeline would be proud.